ObserveRTC/client-monitor-js/README.md

     stuckDecoderDetector: {
         thresholdInMs: 4000,   // floor; effective wait = max(this, rttMultiplier x RTT)
         rttMultiplier: 15,     // high-RTT paths get more time to recover legitimately
-        minStuckTicks: 2,      // never judge on fewer observations than this
             minBitrate: 10000,     // bps below which this is a dry track, not a wedge
         minPliCount: 2,
     },
     // Frame supply: is whatever produces this track's frames delivering what it